chardmd/ups-nodejs/README.md

 #### Dead Simple

 Forget about those boring hundred of pages manuals. this is a very simple NodeJS module for UPS API.
-It's so simple, even your grandmother can do it!
+It's so simple, _even your grandmother can do it_!

 #### Supports JSON Request and Response